 The project is ongoing, and in time we will be making panels for more types of aircraft.

 The program doesn't require a powerful system - any old PC with processor frequency of about 1000 Mhz can be used.
 For our Baron-58 one very old PC is used for full panel, a Celeron 1000 with an old Nvidia 5500 card.

 A convenient way is to use an old laptop with additional LCD monitor connected to it.
-Here is an example of the "basic six" running very smoothly on Asus EEE PC 900 netbook (see the video below).
+Here is an example of the "basic six" running very smoothly on Asus EEE PC 900 netbook (see the video below, it's taken from laptop screen with camera).
 Almost every old laptop has a VGA output, allowing the connection of a larger display, making for a rather cheap (and quiet) system.
 You can even connect it with wi-fi instead of a cable.

 Getting an old computer from your storeroom or from online second-hand source can be even cheaper than using a Raspberry Pi (which also can be used with SimVimPanel)